-Section 10 outlines the standard disciplinary procedures that should be imposed on apprentices who breach either club regulations or the code of discipline concerning college attendance.
+Section 10 of the Apprenticeship Agreement outlines the standard disciplinary procedures that should be imposed on apprentices who breach either club regulations or the code of discipline concerning college attendance.

-Clubs must ensure that the procedures in Section 6 are followed and that LFE is involved in each stage of the disciplinary process.
+Clubs must ensure that the procedures in Section 6 of the Apprenticeship Agreement are followed and that LFE is involved in each stage of the disciplinary process.